-Free Republic Tree ViewerFree Republic Tree Viewer (FRTV) is a user script designed to make it easier to read discussion threads on Free Republic, a political forum.
+Free Republic Tree ViewerFree Republic Tree Viewer (FRTV) is a browser extension designed to make it easier to read discussion threads on Free Republic, a political forum.
 Free Republic has an excellent forum implementation, custom designed by the site's founder, Jim Robinson.
 It's head and shoulders above the junk that powers most other forums on the net.
 But there is always room for improvement.

-FRTV is a "user script".
+FRTV is a "content script" packaged within an extension.
 It modifies Free Republic thread pages on the fly, after they have been downloaded by your browser.
 It supplies additional functionality designed to make it easier to follow the conversational interplay between thread contributors.

 FRTV performs the following enhancements on Free Republic threads: